Lincoln's Last Friend in Muskegon, Michigan

 So could Davey have met Lincoln anywhere?

 Not likely at Fort Reno.
-In July after the regiment had already left, Lincoln visited nearby Fort Stevens when Confederate troops came close to that fort.
+In July, after the regiment had already left, Lincoln visited nearby Fort Stevens when Confederate troops came close to that fort.
 The alarm was raised first at Fort Reno when lookouts there discovered the Confederates approaching.
-But most of the action happened at Fort Stevens and that's where Lincoln went to watch.
-It's possible, but not likely, that Davey could have seen Lincoln in D.C. as they passed through or during any leave time soldiers were given.
+But most of the action happened at Fort Stevens and that is where Lincoln went to watch.
+It is possible, but not likely, that Davey could have seen Lincoln in Washington, DC, as they passed through or during any leave time soldiers were given.
 But there is no way to document this.

-By the end of August 1865, the regiment returned to Camp Chase, Ohio and Davey, who had been transferred to Company K at some point, was mustered out on September 10.
+By the end of August 1865, the regiment returned to Camp Chase, Ohio, and Davey, who had been transferred to Company K at some point, was mustered out on September 10, 1865.

 Lisa Saunders: New York 9th Heavy Artillery